Pan-STARRS Photometric and Astrometric Calibration: Astrometry Calibration

 A second pattern which is weakly seen in several chips consists of consistent displacements in the X (serial) direction for certain cells.
 This effect can be seen most clearly in chips XY45 and XY46.
 In the PV2 analysis, this pattern is also more clearly seen.
 In this case, the fact that the astrometric model used polynomials with a maximum of 3rd order per chip means the deviation of individual cells cannot be followed by the astrometric model.

 A third effect is seen at the edge of the chips, where there appears to be a tendency for the residual to follow the chip edge.
 The origin of this is unclear, but likely caused by the astrometry model failing to follow the underlying variations because of the need to extrapolate to the edge pixels.
 Finally, we also mention an interesting effect {\em not} visible at the resolution of these astrometric flat-field images.
-Fine structures are observed at the \approx 10 pixel scale similar to the ``tree rings'' reported by the DES team and others (G. Berstein REF \& REFS).
-The details of these tree rings are beyond the scope of this article, and will be explored in future work.
+Fine structures are observed at the \approx 10 pixel scale similar to the ``tree rings'' reported by the Dark Energy Survey team \citep{2014PASP..126..750P} and identified as a result of lateral diffusion of electrons in the detectors due to electric fields due to dopant variations.
+Unlike the photometric tree ring features discussed above (Section~\ref{sec:phot.flat}), these astrometric tree rings appear to correspond to the features identified by the DES team.
+Lateral electric fields in the detector silicon, caused by variations in the dopant density, cause the photoelectrons to migrate laterally in the detector silicon before landing in the pixel wells.
+This migration affects the apparent position of the stars, thus affecting the observed astrometry.
+A simple lateral translation of the effective pixel locations would not be detected as it would be degenerate with the astrometric solution.
+However, since the lateral electric fields, and thus the electron migration, vary with position, the astrometric displacement changes on small scales relative to the average solution, resulting in residual astrometric structures.
+The gradient of the astrometric displacement results in an apparent expansion or compression of the pixel sizes, resulting in a signal which can be observed in the flat-field images.
+For GPC1, unlike the DES detectors, the amplitude of these flat-field variations are much smaller than the photometric variations caused by the changing PSF sized, caused in turn by varying electron diffusion rates.
+These features, and the related vertical electron diffusion variations are discussed in detail in \cite{2018PASP..130f5002M}.

 Unfortunately, we discovered a problem with the astrometric flat-field correction too late to be repaired for DR1.
 As can be seen by inspection of Figures~\ref{fig:astroflat.gri} and \ref{fig:astroflat.zy}, there is significant pixel-to-pixel noise in the the astrometric flat-field images.
-This pixel-to-pixel noise is caused by too few stars used in the measuremnt of the flat-field structure for the high-resolution sampling.
+This pixel-to-pixel noise is caused by too few stars used in the measurement of the flat-field structure for the high-resolution sampling.
 As a result, the astrometric flat-field correction reduces systematic structures on large spatial scales, but at the expense of degrading the quality of an individual measurement.
 Only $i$-band has sufficient signal-to-noise per pixel to avoid significantly increasing the per-measurement position errors.